zloyby/interview-test-4f/AC-CandidateTesting/readme.md

 ### Tasks
 + CRUD for database connections done
-+ Browsing database structure and data done (tested for Postgresql and Mysql, easy to add any additional) done
++ Browsing database structure and data done (tested for Postgresql and Mysql, easy to add any additional)
 + Bonus task not implemented

 ### Links